List of I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too characters: Tenjō family

 One of Yūya's ancestors, a powerful sorcerer and monster-slayer from the Heian Period.
 It was his legacy of harboring spiritual energy in his body which was responsible for Yūya's physical deformities before his levelling up.
-To help combat monsters and demons should any of them reappear on Earth, he sealed his spirit inside a scroll which was in Yūnosuke's collection, but returns to Earth as a spirit after the border to the Underworld is accidentally brought down, releasing some of its denizens into the world of the living.
+To help combat monsters and demons should any of them reappear on Earth, he sealed his spirit inside a scroll which was in Yūnosuke's collection, but returns to Earth after the border to the Underworld is accidentally brought down, releasing some of its denizens into the world of the living.
 After discovering that Yūya has inherited his powers, he starts training him in their use.